ADMINISTRATION:

 made her into a national lesbian icon.

-pay cheque that "Brookside" offered, to launch
+and regular pay cheque that "Brookside" offered,

-out into a freelance acting career with all of its uncertainty.
+to launch out into a freelance acting career with all of its uncertainty.

 Her reputation continued to grow as she appeared in the theatre,